 Attend monthly meetings with the BED Fund Discipline Club Coordinator.

-The Vice-President Engineering shall assume the Engineering Society specific duties of the President and shall act as a Vice President in all other affairs.
+The Vice-President Engineering shall assume the Engineering Society specific duties of the President and shall act as a Vice-President in all other affairs.

 The Events Representative shall organize events to enhance the experience of the members of their respective discipline.